22 Things a Funeral Director Won’t Tell You

 Be wary of these phrases

 Some hard-sell phrases to be wary of: “Given your position in the community …,” “I’m sure you want what’s best for your mother,” and “Your mother had excellent taste.
 When she made arrangements for Aunt Nellie, this is what she chose.”
+Watch out for these other sneaky phrases and tricks con artists use to win your trust.

 Skip the rubber gasket

 “Protective” caskets with a rubber gasket?
 They don’t stop decomposition.
 In fact, the moisture and gases they trap inside have caused caskets to explode.
-(Here are some lessons about living from people who spend time with the dying.)

 How the ashes are returned is important